 You’ll get strategies and techniques that will prepare you to properly deal with under-reimbursed and denied claims, recommendations for appeal success, how to apply ERISA when appropriate, and the right way to handle patient collections (particularly when in out-of-network situations, the payer sends the reimbursement check directly to the patient).
 Not being aware of these best practices will severely limit your ability to contest denied and under-reimbursed claims and optimize payments in the current climate.

 You’ll also learn valuable insights on compliance, audit prevention, and defense.
 Take away from the session effective techniques for balance billing.
 Understand your rights regarding prompt payment, and the steps to take when faced with audits, take-backs, and recoupments.
 In addition, you’ll be provided with a list of best practices to reduce your risk of fraud allegations, including disclosures and follow-up strategies.

 This is an essential session for pathologists, pathology practice administrators, and billing managers alike, and will provide you with an armamentarium of important and unique insights you can put to work right away.
 For one low price—just $195 (through 1/25/18, $245 thereafter)—you and your entire team at one location can take part in this fast-paced, insightful webinar.
-Best of all, you’ll be able to connect personally with our speakers when we open things up for questions from the audience.

 Your Distinguished Presenter